miridius/serverless-telegram/README.md

 At this point you can remove the source code, tests, fixtures (events folder), and resources (from template.yml) for the other endpoints that came with the quick start template, and you can uninstall the aws-sdk dependency.
 Or you can keep them all and use them for reference as you develop.

 Next, deploy your new stack to AWS by running `sam deploy --guided`.
+If you want to use a specific AWS creds/config profile, pass that with `--profile`

 - Choose a stack name matching your project name, making sure it is unique to your AWS account & region.
 - When asked if it's ok that authorization is not defined, choose Y